iambrainstorming/opinionated_observer/src/election/eci-transparency.md

 5. **Voter List Data in Bulk Downloadable Form**

-   * The electoral roll should be available in machine-readable format, without captcha or access barriers, to allow public audit of voter deletions, additions, and potential duplication.
+   * The electoral roll should be available in machine-readable English format, without captcha or access barriers, to allow public audit of voter deletions, additions, and potential duplication.

 By hiding these data points, the ECI creates an opaque process where citizens cannot verify the integrity of elections.
 Such secrecy not only breeds suspicion but also enables manipulation at every stage — from voting to counting.